FreddeFrallan/Multilingual-CLIP/Model Cards/M-BERT Distil 40/README.md

 ## Evaluation
 A non-rigorous qualitative evaluation shows that for the languages French, German, Spanish, Russian, Swedish and Greek it seemingly yields respectable results for most instances.
-However, it was found that Kannada performed close to random, although it was included during fine-tuning.
+The exception being that Greeks are apparently unable to recognize happy persons. <br>
+When testing on Kannada, a language which was included during pre-training but not fine-tuning, it performed close to random

 The qualitative test was organized into two sets of images and their corresponding text descriptions.
 The texts were manually translated into each different test languages, where the two sets include the following images:
 #### Set Nr 1